Almost sure limit theorems with applications to non-regular continued fraction algorithms: The main results

 \section{The main results}

-With the definitions from the previous section we are able to state our first main result. \begin{theorem} Let $T:X\to X$ be a conservative, ergodic, measure-preserving transformation of the measure space $(X,\BB,\mu)$ with $\mu$ a $\sigma$-finite measure with $\mu(X)=\infty$, and let $E\in \BB$ with $\mu(E)=1$ be a set which induces \mixset.
+With the definitions from the previous section we are able to state our first main result.

+\begin{theorem} Let $T:X\to X$ be a conservative, ergodic, measure-preserving transformation of the measure space $(X,\BB,\mu)$ with $\mu$ a $\sigma$-finite measure with $\mu(X)=\infty$, and let $E\in \BB$ with $\mu(E)=1$ be a set which induces \mixset.
 Let $g:X \to \R_{\ge 0}$ be a measurable observable.
 We assume that: \begin{itemize} \item[(i)] The level sets fulfill

-and $w_n(E)$ is slowly varying. \item[(ii)] There exists a constant $\kappa>0$ such that $\mu(g>n) \sim \kappa \mu(A_{>n})$. \item[(iii)] The function $g$ is locally constant on the partition $\PPP_{_E}$ of $E$, and $g\not\in \mathcal{L}^1(E,\mu)$. \item[(iv)] There exists $c\in \R$ such that $g \equiv c$ on $X\backslash E$. \end{itemize} Then, for $\mu$-a.e. $x\in X$ we have
+and $w_n(E)$ is slowly varying. \item[(ii)] There exists a constant $\kappa>0$ such that $\mu(g>n) \sim \kappa \mu(A_{>n})$. \item[(iii)] The function $g$ is locally constant on the partition $\PPP_{_E}$ of $E$, and $g\not\in L^1(E,\mu)$. \item[(iv)] There exists $c\in \R$ such that $g \equiv c$ on $X\backslash E$. \end{itemize} Then, for $\mu$-a.e. $x\in X$ we have

+where the subtraction of the last two terms in the numerator is necessary since for $\mu$-a.e. $x\in X$ we have that